 Indoor gardening works around your schedule.
 You can enjoy all the trimming, deadheading, feeding or watering and just about anything else that needs to be done with your plants without having to go outside with a flashlight in the middle of the night.

-This article was not an attempt to convert anyone with an outside garden to become an inside gardener; I merely want to bring some insight and impart a little courage to that gardener on the cusp who may be considering an indoor garden.
+This article is not an attempt to convert anyone with an outside garden to become an inside gardener; I merely want to bring some insight and impart a little courage to that gardener on the cusp who may be considering an indoor garden.

 Outdoor gardens are great, but there is something to be said for having a flourishing, healthy garden right in the privacy of your own home, come rain or shine.